WhitmanCS370/sp24-lab4/README.md

 Write a short description of what you did for Part A below.
 Some questions you might answer:
 * What was your experience putting the tests in unittest like?
+  Trial and error, referencing official documentation that was provided.
+Some errors/issues weren't clear but we figured it out.
-* How is this different from Greg Wilson's simple implementation?
+* How is this different from Greg Wilson's simple implementation? unittest must import what we want to test, can't be in the same file (like pytest).
 * How is it similar?
+  it asserts.
+Each one runs the function we're testing and gives a value that it should be compared to.
-* Why might you use pytest over unittest, or vice versa?
+* Why might you use pytest over unittest, or vice versa? unittest seems more helpful for bigger projects cuz you can probably run tests on multiple functions in one testing doc. pytest is probably more reasonable if you want to test just one function or have a smaller project.

 ### Part B: Exercises from the end of SDX Ch.
 6